 Dr Michael Powers QC

-I have had nearly 30 years’ experience at the Bar in all areas of medico-legal practice focusing on medical, scientific and legal causation.
+I have had 40 years’ experience at the Bar in all areas of medico-legal practice focusing on medical, scientific and legal causation.
 I have published, lectured and broadcast widely on medical negligence.
 Although I believe strongly in our NHS, there has to be constant attention to standards of practice and an open system of accountability when things go wrong.

 My other main interests as a medical negligence QC relate to the investigation of deaths (coroners and other inquiries).
 I have represented the Fire & Rescue service at inquests into fire deaths, the pharmaceutical industry with regard to product liability and licensing and all types of cases (civil and criminal) where scientific principles are involved.
 I hope to live up to my Chambers & Partners recognised reputation as being “first-rate on technical evidence.”